sdporres/fealtyweb/_posts/2019-08-12-alpha1-post-mortem.md

 > I had not considered "gameplay" in my design, I had instead focused on systems.
 Alpha 2 does it the other way around

 ---

+I have created a Roadmap on trello and added the link to the navigation on this site.
+I also link to everything on the Discord channel that I am going to start slowly promoting.
+I fiddled with Butlet, an automation tool for Trello, and came up with a way to synchronize high level roadmap tasks with lower level development tasks.

 The design of Alpha 2 is nearing completion and I look forward to sharing that with you.